On vector-valued functional equations with multiple recursive terms: Introduction

 In \cite{box1}, the authors considered the (scalar) recursion $Z_{n+1}=[aZ_{n}+S_{n}-A_{n+1}]^{+}$ (with $[x]^{+}:=max\{x,0\}$), where $\{S_{n}-A_{n+1}\}_{n\in\mathbb{N}_{0}}$ forms a sequence of independent and identically distributed (i.i.d.) random variables and $a\in(0,1)$.
-The authors provided explicit results for the case where $\{S_{n}\}_{n\in\mathbb{N}_{0}}$ being a sequence of independent $exp(\lambda)$ distributed random variables, and $\{Y_{n}\}_{n\in\mathbb{N}_{0}}$ i.i.d., nonnegative and independent of $\{B_{n}\}_{n\in\mathbb{N}_{0}}$ with distribution function $F_{Y}(.)$ and Laplace–Stieltjes transform (LST) $\phi_{Y}(.)$.
+The authors provided explicit results for the case where $\{S_{n}\}_{n\in\mathbb{N}_{0}}$ being a sequence of independent $exp(\lambda)$ distributed random variables, and $\{Y_{n}\}_{n\in\mathbb{N}_{0}}$ i.i.d., nonnegative and independent of $\{S_{n}\}_{n\in\mathbb{N}_{0}}$ with distribution function $F_{Y}(.)$ and Laplace–Stieltjes transform (LST) $\phi_{Y}(.)$.
 Note that in such a case, $Z_{n}$ could be interpreted as the workload in a queueing system just before the $n$th arrival, which adds $Y_{n}$ work, and makes obsolete a fixed fraction $1-a$ of the already present work.
-The case where $a=1$ corresponds to the classical Lindley recursion describing the waiting time of the classical G/G/1 queue, while the case where $a=-1$ was investigated in \cite{vlasiou}.
-Further progress has recently been made in \cite{box2} where the scalar autoregressive process described by the recursion $Z_{n+1}=[V_{n}Z_{n}+S_{n}-A_{n+1}]^{+}$ was investigated.
-In \cite{box3}, the authors considered the case where $V_{n}W_{n}$ was replaced by $F(W_{n})$, where $\{F(t)\}$ is a Levy subordinator (recovering also the case in \cite{box1}, where $F(t)=at$).
+The case where $a=1$ corresponds to the classical Lindley recursion describing the waiting time of the classical M/G/1 queue, while the case where $a=-1$ was investigated in \cite{vlasiou}.
+Further progress has recently been made in \cite{box2} where the scalar autoregressive process described by the recursion $Z_{n+1}=[V_{n}Z_{n}+S_{n}-A_{n+1}]^{+}$ was investigated, where $\{V_{n}\}_{n\in\mathbb{N}_{0}}$ a sequence of i.i.d. random variables.
+In \cite{box3}, the authors considered the case where $V_{n}Z_{n}$ replaced by $F(Z_{n})$, where $\{F(t)\}$ is a Levy subordinator (recovering also the case in \cite{box1}, where $F(t)=at$).
 Recently, in \cite{boxman}, the authors motivated by applications that arise in queueing and insurance risk models, they considered Lindley-type recursions where the sequences $\{S_{n}\}_{n\in\mathbb{N}_{0}}$, $\{A_{n}\}_{n\in\mathbb{N}_{0}}$ obey a semi-linear dependence.
 These recursions can also be treated as of autoregressive type.
-Furthermore, the authors in \cite{adan} developed a method to study functional equations that arise in a wide range of queueing, autoregressive and branching processes.
+Furthermore, the authors in \cite{adan} developed a method to study scalar versions of functional equations of the form \eqref{opq} that arise in a wide range of queueing, autoregressive and branching processes.
 Finally, the author in \cite{hoo}, considered a generalized version of the model in \cite{box2}, by assuming $V_{n}$ to take values in $(-\infty,1]$.
 In \cite[eq.
 (9)]{adan3}, the authors considered a queueing system with two classes of impatient customers, leading to a specific example of \eqref{basic0} that was analyzed in detail; see also \cite{kumar2021}.
 Quite recently, in \cite{dimitriou2024} the authors generalized the work in \cite{box1} by considering, among others, non-trivial dependence structures among $\{S_{n}\}_{n\in\mathbb{N}_{0}}$, $\{A_{n}\}_{n\in\mathbb{N}}$.
+We also mention the work in \cite{boxkelres} where, among others, the authors attempted to provide analytical results for ASIP (asymmetric inclusion process) tandem queues with consumption, the analysis of which leads to a functional equation that can be solved similarly as those in \cite{box3}.